Arduino

 What You’ll Learn

-• Safe switching: Add short stops between direction changes to reduce stress and current spikes.
+• Clean direction switching — Add a stop delay between direction changes to reduce stress and spikes.

 What You'll Need